 - ensuring that misconduct hearing are held in public subject to the Chair determining otherwise in accordance with the Regulations.

-In addition to a qualified chair the Police Misconduct Hearings also includes a member of the public to reassure the community that police misconduct matters are treated seriously and are properly investigated and adjudicated.
+In addition to a legally qualified Chair, the Police Misconduct Hearings also includes a member of the public to reassure the community that police misconduct matters are treated seriously and are properly investigated and adjudicated.

-Independent Members must be able to constructively challenge accepted facts and views to make fair and evidence-based judgments about an officer’s conduct and agree an appropriate course of action.
+Independent Members must be able to constructively challenge accepted facts and views to make fair and evidence-based judgements about an officer’s conduct and agree an appropriate course of action.

 In the North West, the offices for the Police and Crime Commissioners for Cheshire, Cumbria, Greater Manchester, Lancashire and Merseyside recruited Independent Members to sit on these Panels.
 Following applications and interviews these members were selected in January 2016.